 Eime, R.M., Harvey, J.T., Craike, M.J., Symons, C., Polman, R.C.J., Payne, W.R.
 (2011) Family support and ease of access mediate associations between socioeconomic status and sports club membership in adolescent girls.
 ACSMS Conference of Science and Medicine in Sport, Fremantle.

 Harvey, J.T., Eime, R.M., Symons, C., Craike, M.J., Polman, R.C.J., Payne, W.R.
 (2011) Competence and confidence mediate health benefits of club sport in adolescent girls beyond the effects of physical activity levels.
 ACSMS Conference of Science and Medicine in Sport, Fremantle.

 Associate Professor Eime has been a chief investigator on 26 academic and research consultancy projects with a total funding allocation of more than $AUD 2.3 million.

 Postgraduate research students and fellows

-Co-supervision of 1 PhD and 4 Honours students.
+Co-supervision of 5 PhD students.